MirageDeception/Mirage-OS/README.md

 # Project Mirage | Enterprise Cloud Deception Platform

-Welcome to **Project Mirage**, an open-source enterprise cloud security solution that uses strategic deception to neutralize threats.
+Welcome to **Project Mirage**, an open-source enterprise **cloud native security solution** that uses strategic deception to neutralize threats.

 Unlike traditional security tools (like EDR or SIEM) that rely on analyzing past behavior to generate alerts, MIRAGE deploys a high-fidelity matrix of decoy assets and bait credentials directly into your environment.
 It misdirects attackers into isolated traps, triggering immediate, zero-false-positive alerts before core data can be breached.